 Packaging Approvals Database

-Since the inception of the UN packaging tests, over 6,000 packaging certificates have been issued of which around 2,000 are current.
+Since the inception of the UN packaging tests, over 6,000 packaging certificates have been issued of which around 2,000 are live.
 Many certified packages are offered for sale by manufacturers or packaging specialists and these may be identified by the inclusion of a telephone number against some entries in the lists below.

 Certificates for Approved Dangerous Goods Packagings are issued on the basis of test reports received from UKAS accredited test stations (for Dangerous Goods Packagings) in the UK.